megamsys/devcenter.megam.io/_posts/2016-05-09-launching-jenkins.md

 * You have an account on GitHub, which is a Git repository host.

-* You have to create a valid credential for accessing [docs.megam.io](https://docs.megam.io/overview/tour/).
-[How to create an account with MegamVertice](https://devcenter.megam.io/getting-started-in-megamvertice-open-source-cloud-hosting)
+* You have to create a valid credential for accessing Megam Vertice.To know [How to create an account with MegamVertice](https://devcenter.megam.io/getting-started-in-megamvertice-open-source-cloud-hosting)

 You have to install openssh-server for ssh access.